Lecture plans

 How to add unit tests to your project; planning for Demo 1.

-This is the kickoff for your first iteration!
-You will choose which features to work on for the next two weeks, and demo these completed features to your TA on Fri Feb 14 (see the team schedule for details).
+- Work towards a demo of these completed features to your TA on Fri Feb 14 (see the team schedule for details).

 - Migrating API keys into a settings class and a local configuration file.